Explore the impacts of military activity on the American landscape—and the ways in which photography supports activism in response to these effects.

 The majority of works on display are drawn from the Harvard Art Museums collections, including many recent acquisitions.
 Additional works are on loan from other Harvard repositories, North American public institutions, and private collections.

 An illustrated catalogue, presenting a lively range of voices at the intersection of art, environmentalism, militarism, photography, and politics, accompanies the exhibition.
 Besides critical essays, nearly a hundred plates, and poems by Ed Roberson, the catalogue includes interviews with nine of the artists featured in the exhibition.
+The publication won Photography Catalogue of the Year at the 2022 Paris Photo–Aperture PhotoBook Awards.

 Organized by the Harvard Art Museums.
 Curated by Makeda Best, Richard L. Menschel Curator of Photography, Harvard Art Museums.